alloy/git-svn-mirror/README.md

 ### Configure the mirror workbench

-To mirror a SVN repo, first the local 'workbench' repo has to be configured.
+To mirror a SVN repo, first the local ‘workbench’ repo has to be configured.

 Start by creating the directory:

 	$ mkdir -p /path/to/workbench

-Then initialize the 'workbench':
+Then initialize the ‘workbench’:

 	$ cd /path/to/workbench
 	$ git-svn-mirror init --from=http://svn-host/repo_root --to=git@git-host:user/mirror.git

-This will create a 'bare' GIT repo, configure the SVN and GIT remotes, fetch the revisions from the SVN remote, and compact the 'workbench' by running the GIT garbage collector.
+This will create a ‘bare’ GIT repo, configure the SVN and GIT remotes, fetch the revisions from the SVN remote, and compact the ‘workbench’ by running the GIT garbage collector.

 It can often be handy to supply an authors file which is used to migrate user